Bring the fragrance of Christmas into your home with Dried Orange Slices. Learn how to make these easy, homemade orange slices for the holiday season.

 Preheat oven to 200 degrees.

-2 large naval oranges, sliced into 1/4′ slices
+- 2 large navel oranges, sliced into 1/4′ slices

-Thread ribbon, raffia or other medium through slices after they’ve been dried and use as ornaments.
+- Thread ribbon, raffia, or another medium through slices after they’ve been dried.
+Perfect for wreaths, arrangements, and ornaments.